+Rio Tinto, April 2021

+Approve Remuneration Report for

+UK Law Purposes

-Rio Tinto, Rationale: HSBC were concerned that the out-going VOTE 1 April 2021 CEO received £5.7 million from vesting of 2016 LTIP.
-The Remuneration Committee had reduced vesting by £1 million and Vote: Against he had received no bonus due to destruction of Juukan Gorge Summary of resolution: historic site.
-Total pay exceeded previous year; HSBC believe Approve Remuneration Report for committee should have exercised further discretion in light of UK Law Purposes the severity of the incident.
+Rationale: HSBC were concerned that the out-going CEO received £5.7 million from vesting of 2016 LTIP.
+The Remuneration Committee had reduced vesting by £1 million and he had received no bonus due to destruction of Juukan Gorge historic site.
+Total pay exceeded previous year; HSBC believe committee should have exercised further discretion in light of the severity of the incident.

 Criteria against which this vote has been assessed as "most significant": HSBC voted against the resolution and this company's management, and selected a range of issues that are representative of its voting guidelines.

+Chevron Corporation, May 2021

-Chevron Corporation, Rationale: We support the principle of adopting quantitative VOTE 2 May 2021 GHG emission reduction targets.
-The company had fallen short of investors' expectations and was lagging its peers in Vote: For commitments to action on climate transition.
-Summary of resolution: Criteria against which this vote has been assessed as "most Reduce Scope 3 emissions significant": HSBC voted in favour of this resolution, which was against the recommendation of this company's management.
-Pfizer Inc, Rationale: Pfizer stated that it did not receive U.S. government April 2021 funding for the development of the COVID-19 vaccine.
-However, VOTE 3 BioNTech - Pfizer's partner - received funding for the COVID-Vote: For 19 vaccine development from the German government.
-In Summary of resolution: addition, Pfizer and BioNTech benefited from research funded Report on Access to COVID-19 by government which laid the scientific foundation for the Products
+Summary of resolution: Reduce Scope 3 emissions Rationale: We support the principle of adopting quantitative GHG emission reduction targets.
+The company had fallen short of investors' expectations and was lagging its peers in commitments to action on climate transition.

+Criteria against which this vote has been assessed as "most significant": HSBC voted in favour of this resolution, which was against the recommendation of this company's management.

+Pfizer Inc,

+April 2021

+Summary of resolution: Report on Access to COVID-19

+Products

-BION lech - Pfizer's partner - received funding for the COVID-19 vaccine development from the German government.
+Rationale: Pfizer stated that it did not receive U.S. government funding for the development of the COVID-19 vaccine.
+However, BioNTech - Pfizer's partner - received funding for the COVID-19 vaccine development from the German government.
 In addition, Pfizer and BioNTech benefited from research funded by government which laid the scientific foundation for the development of the vaccine.
 Lastly, Pfizer's CEO before the AGM signalled that the company would likely increase the price of the vaccine as things get back to normal market conditions.
 Given past controversies with drug pricing increases and the reputational risks associated, the company and its shareholders would benefit from more information on factors the company will consider in pricing and affecting access to its COVID-19 vaccine.